-In full disclosure, we aren’t mortgage experts (but we can introduce you to one of those if you need it!), but we know insurance inside and out, and insurance is a big factor in mortgage escrow accounts.
+In full disclosure, we aren’t mortgage experts (we can introduce you to one of those if you need it!), but insurance is a big factor in mortgage escrow accounts and we definitely know insurance.
 If your loan is escrowed, your escrow account is set up by your lender at closing, and your monthly mortgage payment will include principal (payments toward the amount you owe), interest (how the lender makes money), and escrow.
 The escrow portion of your monthly payment accrues throughout the year, and when your homeowners policy renews, your lender uses those escrow funds to pay the insurance renewal on your behalf.
 The escrow account is typically also used to cover your property taxes.

 Contact a Comma insurance professional if you have questions or would like to learn more.

-The proper insurance answer is to tell you that you have to “read the policy”.
-But we know that can be tricky and confusing, so our next best answer is to contact your Comma insurance professional!
-We are always happy to help you review your policy to better understand your coverages prior to attempting to file a claim.
-But if you’re feeling adventurous and want to try it on your own, your policy’s Declarations page, sometimes called your Dec page, is a great place to start, as it lists most of the larger, more common coverages your policy includes, in addition to the amounts covered.
+The proper insurance answer is to tell you that you have to “read the policy”–and that’s true.
+But we know reading a policy can be tricky and confusing, so our next best answer is to contact your Comma insurance professional!
+We are always happy to help you review your policy to better understand your coverages prior to filing a claim with your carrier.
+But if you’re feeling adventurous and want to try it on your own, your policy’s Declarations page, sometimes called your “Dec” page, is a great place to start, as it lists most of the larger, more common coverages your policy includes, in addition to the amounts covered.
 You can generally find this information on your online account summary or in your policy paperwork.
 And if you’re a Comma client, we’re always happy to help you find exactly what you’re looking for.

 Flood insurance is typically only required by your lender if the home you’re purchasing is in a flood zone, as determined by FEMA.
-However, just because your lender may not require it doesn’t mean flood isn’t an important coverage for you to consider.
-While most homeowners policies include coverage for water damage from burst pipes, with certain exclusions, they typically do not cover damage from rising water.
+However, just because your lender may not require it doesn’t mean flood insurance isn’t an important coverage for you to consider purchasing.
+While most homeowners policies include coverage for water damage from burst pipes (with certain exclusions), they typically do not cover damage from rising water, or flood.

 Talk to a Comma insurance professional about adding this coverage to your policy.

-It’s difficult to take a short drive across town or watch a little daytime TV without seeing advertisements from attorneys.
+It’s difficult to take a short drive across town or watch some daytime TV without seeing advertisements from attorneys.
 The world we live in today is complex, and our ability to post whatever is on our mind in very public social media spaces with little or no forethought elevates the importance of personal injury coverage.
-Adding personal injury coverage to your homeowners policy broadens the personal liability coverage you’re already paying for (which covers things like trip-and-fall accidents, dog bites, etc) to include slander and liability coverage.
-This endorsement generally includes coverage for both your legal defense as well as most types of damages that might be awarded against you.
+Adding personal injury coverage to your homeowners policy broadens the personal liability coverage you’re already paying for (which is generally designed to cover liability risks like trip-and-fall accidents, dog bites, etc) to include slander and libel coverage.
+This endorsement often includes coverage for both your legal defense as well as some of damages that might be awarded against you.

 Even with a good health insurance plan, medical bills after being hit by an uninsured driver can quickly add up.
-Or maybe you believe you have the perfect health insurance plan, but what about your colleague who hops in your vehicle to grab drinks after work, or the time you pick up your nephew or granddaughter from school?
-Uninsured motorist coverage protects you and the passengers in your vehicle when a driver who does not have any – or enough – liability insurance hits your vehicle.
-It can also pay for lost wages, pain and suffering, and can even protect you if you are the victim of a hit and run.
+Or if you’re someone who is confident you have the perfect health insurance plan, what about your colleague or friend who hops in your vehicle to grab drinks after work, or the time you pick up your nephew or granddaughter from school?
+Uninsured motorist coverage is designed to protect you and the passengers in your vehicle when a driver who does not have any – or enough – liability insurance hits your vehicle or if you are the victim of a hit and run incident.

-Personal Injury Protection, often abbreviated to PIP usually covers substantially everything that Medical Payments does, but generally adds coverage for lost wages and can even include coverage for some other specific items such as funeral costs, in the event of a traffic fatality.
-Because these two coverages can vary significantly by state, contact your Comma insurance professional for more details about what’s available in your state
+Personal Injury Protection, often abbreviated to “PIP”, usually covers substantially everything that Medical Payments does, but generally adds some coverage for lost wages and can even include coverage for certain other specific items such as funeral costs, in the event of a traffic fatality.
+Because these two coverages can vary significantly by state, contact your Comma insurance professional for more details about what’s available in your state.

 Because accidents can happen to the best of us, carrying the right amount of Bodily Injury liability coverage is very critical.
 The costs associated with an injury accident can be staggering, and you don’t want to get tagged with a personal bill to pay that could have been easily avoided by purchasing the right level of coverage for only a few more dollars each month.